GhasemiTaheri/fastapi-explorer/README.md

 # FastApi Explorer

-This repository contains a program implemented with FastApi, the purpose of which is a demonstration implementation of some of the capabilities of this library.
+This repository contains a program implemented with FastApi, the purpose of which is an implementation of some of the capabilities of this library.

 **It is also worth mentioning that this project has been designed and implemented for educational purposes.**